-Trial results reported were obtained from small plot trials that were conducted by university cooperators across the Mid-South and Southeast cotton growing states, including Virginia, North Carolina, Georgia, Alabama, Mississippi, Louisiana, Arkansas and Tennessee.
-A summary of data involving eight universities was evaluated.
+Trial results reported were obtained from small plot trials that were conducted by university cooperators across the Mid-South and Southeastern cotton growing states, including Virginia, North Carolina, Georgia, Alabama, Mississippi, Louisiana, Arkansas and Tennessee.
+A summary of data from 2004 and 2005 involving eight universities was evaluated.
 Cotton was grown using normal commercial practices for each area.
-Data collected from these locations, include adult and immature thrips per plant, thrips damage ratings, bloom counts, plant bug mortality ratings and yields.
+Data collected from these locations, include adult and immature thrips per plant, thrips damage ratings, and yields.